 The cleanup phase involves the identification and removal of biohazardous materials.
 At a crime scene, this typically includes blood, bodily fluids, and other biological materials.
 However, depending on the nature of the crime, it can also include the identification and removal of other types of dangerous substances, including drugs or drug precursors (as in the case of a meth lab).

 Because of the nature of biohazardous materials, a crucial step in the crime scene cleanup process is sanitization.
-During this step, dangerous pathogens are destroyed the use of medical grade chemicals.
+During this step, dangerous pathogens are destroyed by the use of medical-grade chemicals.

 The final objective is to return the residence (or other location) into a habitable or useable space.
 This can only be accomplished by the complete remediation of the crime scene as outlined in the three preceding stages.